Govt’s ‘well planned fight’ against COVID has put India in ‘abyss of GDP reduction’: Rahul Gandhi

-The Congress has accused the Modi government of not handling the COVID-19 pandemic effectively.
+The Congress has been accusing the Modi government of not handling the COVID-19 pandemic effectively.
+The government has dismissed all such claims in the past.

 Taking a dig at the government, Congress leader Rahul Gandhi on Saturday said its “well planned fight” against coronavirus has allegedly put India in an “abyss” of GDP reduction of 24 per cent, 12 crore job losses, 15.5 lakh crore additional stressed loans and globally highest daily COVID-19 cases and deaths.